 - I declared Sht as Worksheet.
 In addition, I also declared last and i as Long to store the row number.

-- Then I specified the 3 sheets with their name using the Worksheets And For Each statement is set to define each element.
+- Then, I specified the 3 sheets with their name using the Worksheets, And Each statement is set to define each element.

-- The rest are similar as shown in the first method.
+- The rest are similar to the first method.

 After running the code, you’ll get the output in the case of Sheet1.